 - Headless CMS

 - Being completely headless, it takes much lesser time.

-- Requires zero maintenance.
-Hence you don’t need to worry about hosting, upgrades, security or performance.
+- It requires zero maintenance.
+Hence you don’t need to worry about hosting, upgrades, security, or performance.

 - It provides a powerful admin interface.